podulator/amazon-sagemaker-workshop/README.md

 - **Workshop 1 : Introduction to Amazon SageMaker**
     - [**Introduction to Amazon SageMaker**](Workshop1) - This workshop demonstrates some of the key features of Amazon SageMaker.
-    It does so via a set of straightforward examples for common use cases including: working with structured data, natural language processing (sentiment analysis), and computer vision (image classification).
-Content includes how to do exploratory data analysis in Amazon SageMaker notebook instances, run local and hosted training jobs, and get predictions using hosted model endpoints and batch transform jobs.
+    It does so via a set of examples for common prediction use cases, customer churn and product success, using the provided XgBoost algorithm.
+It will give an intro into working with and preparing data sets, as well as doing ad hoc visualisations in a Jupyter Notebook.

 - **Workshop 2 : Image recognition with Amazon SageMaker**
-    - [**Image recognition with Amazon SageMaker**](Workshop2) - This workshop uses image recognitiom as a way to dive into pre made algorithms, hyper paramater optimisation and using Elastic Inference to reduce costs.
+    - [**Image recognition with Amazon SageMaker**](Workshop2) - This workshop uses image recognitiom / computer vision as a way to dive into transfer learning, pre-made off the shelf algorithms, using Elastic Inference to reduce costs, and hyper paramater optimisation auto tuning to get better results.

 - **Workshop 3 : Tensor Flow on Amazon SageMaker**
     - [**Tensor Flow on Amazon SageMaker**](Workshop3) -  This workshop focusses on the TensorFlow framework on Amazon SageMaker.
-We'll be looking at Natural Language Processing with Sentiment Analysis, as well as looking at bringing your own model to Amazon SageMaker, and using the service in a modular way.
+We'll be looking at Natural Language Processing via Sentiment Analysis, as well as looking at bringing your own model to Amazon SageMaker, using the service in a modular way, batch transform jobs

 ## License & Contributing